 Is it the case that one of the registered owners died?
 If so please forward us with a copy of all the relevant documents e.g. the will, death certificate etc..

-General Advice to read in supplemental the above Reliance Bank transfer of equity Info :
+Important warnings to consider in in addition to the above Reliance Bank transfer of equity information :

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Reliance Bank conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may require that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.